Ian2020/monica_reminder/README.md

   * Cope with one-offs properly
   * Other reminder frequencies: N week, month and year
   * Allow cutoff to be configurable
+* Cleanup old data files, anything older than a year potentially.
+So data dir does not grow forever.
 * Support other/all mailer methods as Monica does if not already done
   * We force TLS currently, support use of `START_TLS`.
 Check value of `MAIL_ENCRYPTION`. `ssl` means TLS and `tls` means STARTTLS confusingly.